thedaniel/thedaniel.github.com/_posts/2013-02-21-the-shadow-of-the-future.markdown

 - - - - -

-##Addenda

-###Iterated Pull-requester's Dilemma
+###Addendum

-One way I came up with applying the model works as follows:
+*One way I came up with applying the model works as follows:*

-- Points are represented by getting changes you advocate into master
+- *Points are represented by getting changes you advocate into master*
-- Collaboration is accepting changes from others
+- *Collaboration is accepting changes from others*
-- Defection is rejecting changes from others
+- *Defection is rejecting changes from others*